ucphhpc/migrid-user-docs/docs/sections/erda/seafile/index.rst

 View library history
 --------------------

-Open your library and lclick on the clock icon "History"
+Open your library and click on the clock icon "History"

 .. image:: /images/seafile-seafile-libraryhistory.png